 The entrance to the site itself will be on New Platt Lane.
 Studies have shown that local wind patterns will result in sand dust being blown in the direction of New Platt Lane and Goostrey village.

 Links between silica sand dust and cancer remain inconclusive but does anyone really wish to take a chance that these tests will not ultimately demonstrate a link that will impact upon the health of us all, our children and our grandchildren?
 Sibelco UK have been non-committal about the future use of the sand to be extracted from the site, and there is widespread speculation that it may be used for fracking purposes.

-The deadline for objections is 31st January 2017.
-Time is against us so we urge you to act now!
+The deadline for objections is 17th November 2016, time is against us so we urge you to act now!